Azure-Samples/java-microservices-aks-lab/README.md

-# Lab: Running Java microservice on an Azure Kubernetes Service
+# Lab: Deploying and running Java Applications in Azure Kubernetes

 This lab teaches you how to deploy the [Spring Petclinic Microservices](https://github.com/Azure-Samples/java-microservices-aks-lab/tree/main/src) application to an AKS cluster and integrate it with additional Azure services.